Project • Completed

-Mapping the user journeys of Syrian refugees receiving multi-purpose cash in Lebanon
+Mapping the user journeys of Syrian refugees receiving multi-purpose cash from WFP in Lebanon

 In collaboration with CAMEALEON and WFP, Ground Truth Solutions explored the lived experiences or “user journeys” of Syrian receiving multi-purpose cash (MPC) assistance from the World Food Programme (WFP) in Lebanon.

 The research methodology is inspired by human-centred design, a creative problem-solving process based on empathy that develops improvements for a product or service by examining the perspectives and experiences of its users.
 Through a series of qualitative interviews, this research documented the first-hand accounts of targeted recipients, from being informed about their inclusion and learning to use the card, to withdrawing and spending their assistance.
 These insights were then used to develop recommendations to improve the services at their disposal.